-This One Plant-based Fat Calms Crohn’s Disease Flare-ups According To Science
+This One Plant-based Fat Calms Crohn’s Disease Flare-ups According To Research

 Score another point for plants!
 While a high fat diet isn’t a good diet for anyone for any length of time, adding coconut to the diet has proven to be an immensely helpful Crohn's disease treatment based on new research.